 The ALR Hearing: Another set of problems

 Suspension or revocation of your driver’s license is strong punishment, and the consequences can be very detrimental to your employment, home life, and overall quality of life.
-Our DWI specialists at Houston DWI Law Firm will do everything possible to keep this from happening to you by working hard and using the knowledge that comes with experience and proven results.
+It is the job of Houston DWI lawyers to do everything possible to keep this from happening to you by working hard and using the knowledge that comes with experience and proven results.
 Our first priority will be your case and to get the most favorable result possible.
-For more information please contact one of our Houston DWI attorneys.
+For more information please contact Mr. Martinez, our Houston DWI attorney.

 Aside from the arrest, booking, and arraignment, if you are charged with DWI you must also contend with the suspension of your driver’s license.
 This decision is made at an Administrative License Revocation (ALR) hearing.
 The ALR is a civil, administrative process and a whole different set of issues unrelated to criminal court proceedings.

 At a traffic stop, if the officer suspects that you are impaired, he or she will administer field sobriety tests.
 If you fails these field tests, you are then arrested for DWI.
 Upon arrest, you will be asked to take a chemical test to measure your blood alcohol concentration (BAC) level.
 This is usually conducted by taking a breathalyzer test.
 If the you refuse to take this test or fail it by registering a .08 BAC (blood alcohol content) or greater, you will be served a notice that your driver’s license will be suspended.
 The officer confiscates your Texas driver’s license and issues you a temporary driving permit.
 How do you get your license back?